rrobby86/spytex-travis-test/README.md

 ```

 If you have exactly one positional argument and no keyword arguments, you can
-use a shorter equivalent syntax.
+use a shorter equivalent syntax (unless there is a clash with a magic function
+name, see below).

 ```
 {"!acme.learn.train_model": "trainset.csv"}